They are the primary male and female reproductive organs. The male gonads are the testicles, and the female gonads are the ovaries.

-The gonads in men are the testicles and the gonads in women are the ovaries.
-Each with their roles played in the endocrine system by the male and female gonads.
+The gonads in men are the testicles, and the gonads in women are the ovaries.
+Each has a role played in the endocrine system by the male and female gonads.

 The ovary is an ovule reproductive organ, often found in pairs as part of the vertebrate female reproductive system.

 The ovaries secrete estrogen and progesterone, and also androgens such as testosterone.

 The testicle is the male reproductive gonad in humans.

 The main functions of the testicles are to produce sperm (spermatogenesis) and produce androgens, mainly testosterone.